No Fresh Chickens, No Fries? Tips to Surviving Trade Disruption

 Side by side: trade finance and term loans

-Term loans and trade finance are not mutually exclusive–they both fit into an entrepreneur’s sound cash flow management strategy to help with their business operations.
+Term loans and trade finance are not mutually exclusive–they both fit into an entrepreneur’s sound strategy of cash flow management in business to help with their business operations.
 Here’s a side-by-side overview to explain how they complement each other:

 Solution